PoratEyal/GPT-Chatbot/README.md

 # GPT-Chatbot-API
-This is a HTML that implements a chatbot powered by the OpenAI GPT API.
+This is a Java-Script that implements a chatbot powered by the OpenAI GPT API.
 It allows users to have interactive conversations with an AI-based chatbot right in their web browser.
 # Usage
 To use the GPT Chatbot web application, follow these steps: